Bacteria, viruses, parasites, and other germs (microbes) cause many human diseases. Vaccines can help protect against some of these diseases.

 Common side effects at the injection site include:

 Sometimes a mild rash develops within a month of vaccination, which in very rare cases, may spread chickenpox to others.
-Persons who have recently been vaccinated should avoid close contact with anyone who might be susceptible to severe complications from chickenpox until the risk has passed.
+People who have recently been vaccinated should avoid close contact with anyone who might be susceptible to severe complications from chickenpox until the risk has passed.

 Severe side effects include an allergic reaction.